gutenberg/learn-tikz.github.io/en/lesson-08.md

 ## Short Cuts and other Preamble Content

-The list of possible types in the preamble above only showed the column alignments available, but LaTeX has more things to offer in the preamble.
+The list of possible types in the table preamble above only showed the column alignments available, but LaTeX has more things to offer in the preamble.
 What is still missing is a way to change the horizontal space between two columns to something arbitrary.
 This can be done with